0xAX/linux-insides/Booting/linux-bootstrap-4.md

 To switch into 64-bit mode we need to do following things:

 * enable PAE (we already did it, see above)
-* build page tables and load the address of top level page table into `cr3` register
+* build page tables and load the address of the top level page table into the `cr3` register
 * enable `EFER.LME`
 * enable paging

-We already enabled `PAE` with setting the PAE bit in the `cr4` register.
-Now let's look on paging.
+We already enabled `PAE` by setting the PAE bit in the `cr4` register.
+Now let's look at paging.

 Early page tables initialization
 --------------------------------------------------------------------------------